Meaningful Textiles: Peace And Reconciliation

 Peace and Reconciliation is one of two Meaningful Textiles collections held by Westhill which were created by the late Pamela Pavitt.

-In this exhibition Pamela’s intricate and beautiful designs help us to consider both the destruction and pain of division, and the possibility and joy in finding peace through reconciliation.
+In this exhibition Pamela’s intricate and beautiful designs help us to consider both the pain of division, and the possibility of finding joy and peace through reconciliation.

 With representations using symbols, colour, people, and real-life events, such as Tiananmen Square, Pamela successfully gives us space to consider what goes on around us and our part in it.
 The exhibition aims to inspire reflection, conversation, and action.